rarescosma/getbetter.ro/content/journal/2019-05-31-biking-the-mosel-palatinate.md

 A fortunate decision since the pharmacy was quite close to supermarket, where we all got our second breakfast and got some super-fruity supplies as well.

-A couple of kilometers before Traben-Trarback we passed under a *massive* suspended concrete bridge.
+A couple of kilometers before Traben-Trarbach we passed under a *massive* suspended concrete bridge.
 Say what you will about medieval / antic structures being prettier, but sometimes their modern counterparts are just unbelievable.
 (well, for the engineering part anyway)